 The Engineer will measure the quantity of Patching Planed Surface by the number of square yards (square meters).

 254.07 Basis of Payment.
 The Department will not pay for repairs due to damage caused by planing operations.
-If the depth of the planed surfaces is increased by more than 3/8 (10 mm) the Department will compensate for the additional work.
+If the depth of the planed surfaces is increased by more than 3/8 inches (10 mm) the Department will compensate for the additional work.

 The Department will pay for accepted quantities at the contract prices as follows: